TyrfingMjolnir/FMPXMLRESULT2generator/README.md

 This file loads every field/column as a potential parameter in the template, there's most likely no purpose to use all fields as parameters, however it must be easier to delete those you do not need than to risk a typo.
 After all removing the source of human failure in the naming and typo department is the main goal of these scripts.

+# fmpxmlresult2HTMLtable.xslt
+This is an XSLT stylesheet to convert from FileMaker's fmpxmlresult to HTML table, no records required.

+# fmpxmlresult2HTMLform.xslt
+This is an XSLT stylesheet to convert from FileMaker's fmpxmlresult to HTML form, no records required.

+# fmpxmlresult2nodeexpress.xslt
+This is an XSLT stylesheet to convert from FileMaker's fmpxmlresult to JSON route node for express, no records required.

 License
 =======

-Copyright (c) 2015 Gjermund Gusland Thorsen, released under the MIT License.
+Copyright (c) 1999 - present Gjermund Gusland Thorsen, released under the MIT License.

 All rights deserved.